EthanDeporto/GradeTrack/README.md

-A webapp developed using AI that allows users to view, track, and add grades.
+A webapp developed with AI that allows users to view, track, and add grades.
 Users can enjoy a seamless UI that easily allows them to view all the critical information that a student or teacher would need.